CaptShiva007/C2-Lite/README.md

 ## Features

 - Web-based console built with Flask and Tailwind CSS
 - Uses GitHub Issues as a C2 communication channel
-- Supports multiple agents simultaneously
 - Real-time command execution and response retrieval
 - Manual terminal clearing with a unique command